Interstitial Cystitis when Travelling

 - If you know you're hours away from your next stop, or your destination, refrain from consuming take out which may have been contaminated.

 General tips for managing Interstitial Cystitis while on holiday

-Holiday makers often over-indulge in alcohol, spend a lot of time under the sun causing dehydration, eat exotic foods, partake in outdoor sporting activities, and increase sexual activity.
+Holiday makers often over-indulge in alcohol, spend a lot of time under the sun causing dehydration, eat exotic foods, partake in outdoor sporting activities, and increase intimate activity.
 All of these are known triggers for Interstitial Cystitis.
 While you're on holiday to enjoy yourself, be careful not to over indulge.